gbmhunter/NinjaCalc/README.rst

 modules/ - Non-third party javascript modules that are used by the view.
 Anything that is not specifically 'view' related, but is used by the view (perhaps in many places), should go in here.

-react-components/ - Contains custom re-usable react components which are used by the view objects.

 reducers/ - Contains the "reducers" for the Redux-based state machine.
 They take in the current state and an action which has occurred, and return the next state.

 style/ - Contains the :code:`.less` files which style the app. :code:`.less` files in :code:`src/` get compiled into :code:`.css` files in :code:`build/` as part of the compile step.

-view/ - Contains :code:`.html` (view structure) and :code:`.jsx` (React view models) for the views.
-For example, a particular view might be the main window, or the splash-screen.

 Code Dependencies